Run multiple AI coding agents Use multiple coding agents, including Warp Agent, Claude Code, Codex, and other CLI agents, when work can be split into independent tasks, reviewed from separate branches, or delegated to cloud agents while you keep working locally. In Warp, you can coordinate agents in

 - How to review AI-generated code — review and refine the code your agents produced

-- Set up Claude Code or Set up Codex CLI if you haven’t installed both yet
+- Set up Claude Code or Set up Codex CLI — install both agents if you haven’t already

 - Claude Code in Warp — overview of Claude Code support in Warp